Payment of holiday pay

 When is holiday pay paid?

 - Holiday pay is paid in June, regardless of when the holiday is actually taken.
-At the same time, holiday deductions are made for the number of days you are to take paid holiday leave.
+At the same time, a holiday deduction is made for the number of days you are to take paid holiday leave.
 This is called holiday pay settlement, see the holiday pay settlement in the June salary.

 - For the exact payment date see the payroll schedule.